jcgraybill/jcgraybill.github.io/index.markdown

 * **ship-shape**:  Supply chain management... *in space!* [Play it in your browser](/ship-shape/).
 * **it costs money to be alive**: A short, simple side scroller.
 [Play it in your browser](/it-costs-money/).

+### Restoring vintage computers
+One of my favorite places in Seattle was the [Living Computer Museum + Labs](https://www.livingcomputers.org/), which is indefinitely - likely permanently - closed.
+Perhaps some civic-minded billionaire will reopen it to the public one day.
+In the meantime, I made a list of the computers that were most meaningful to me - several 8-bit and 16-bit home computers from the 1980s, plus a few pizza-box UNIX workstations and Macintoshes from the 1990s - then set about getting ahold of as many as I could.
+I've been cleaning them up, restoring them, (occasionally) retrobriting them back toward their original color, and generally getting them into condition where they can be displayed and used.
+I'm documenting the process and what I learn [here](/vintage-computers/).